Overview

 Experiencing distress can be overwhelming, especially if it occurs frequently.
 However, there are ways to manage and cope with distress by using various techniques and lifestyle changes.
 Managing distress effectively could mean the difference between maintaining mental well-being and spiraling into negative thought patterns.

 One approach to managing distress is practicing distress tolerance techniques.
-Distress tolerance refers to a person's ability to manage emotional distress and work through an emotional incident without worsening the situation.
+Distress tolerance refers to a person's ability to manage emotional distress and work through a distressing emotional incident without worsening the situation.
 Techniques to improve distress tolerance might include the following.

 Mindfulness